Iron Man #44-46

 I've subsequently picked up the remaining issues in this saga, and having read the whole thing it's certainly a little less muddled, but it's still a big mish-mosh, with the stories in each title being unrelated and the treatment of Kline in Daredevil and Iron Man feeling more than a little inconsistent.
 Iron Man learns that the Night Phantom is working for a Mr. Kline this issue but he'll never follow-up on that, so this part of the crossover ends with a shrug.

 The second story deals with the Guardsman.
-Kevin O'Brien has been wearing Stark's experimental new armor, and it has been causing problems with his mind, causing him to become jealous of Stark's latest girlfriend (Marianne Rodgers, who happens to have ESP, and who Tuska doesn't mind portraying sitting around the house in her underwear, mooning over pictures over Tony).
+Kevin O'Brien (with that spelling, instead of O'Brian, appearing for the first time) has been wearing Stark's experimental new armor, and it has been causing problems with his mind, causing him to become jealous of Stark's latest girlfriend (Marianne Rodgers, who happens to have ESP, and who Tuska doesn't mind portraying sitting around the house in her underwear, mooning over pictures of Tony).

 Before the Guardsman starts to go crazy, however, we have an awfully written misunderstanding fight between Guardsman and Captain America where Cap wildly jumps to the wrong conclusion about why the Guardsman would be carrying an injured Iron Man.